brev/numenta-web/numenta.com/README.md

   * special custom npm modules: tachyons,etc. - howto, updating, etc.
   * Static assets don't load from /static/assets on dev, but do on staging and prod after static build
-  * `npm run dev -- --host 192.168.1.112`
-* browser support table
-* search - keyword in title/result should rank to top above current content ranks
-* markdown content image no hover effect
   * markdown links - no bare internals i.e. http://numenta.com/htm-studio/ -
     need to wrap as square brackets link so it'll get prefixed correctly to Work on staging.
+  * `npm run dev -- --host 192.168.1.112`